 Both models processed 49 of the 50 pages (one page was excluded from each run due to processing failures).
 All runs used the same input images with no preprocessing differences.

-Head-to-head results by archetype
+Head-to-head results by page type

-Per-archetype CER summary
+CER summary by page type

 Pages